Franklin89/Blog/input/posts/calling-javascript-inside-an-asp-net-core-application.md

 In this blog post I tried to show two things.
 First I showed the possibility to call into JavaScript and therefor the possibility to call your favorite NPM package which is awesome, but you also have to be careful and make sure you know what you are calling.
 The second thing I wanted to show with this blog post was how easy you can use word templates and then render them by using the [Carbone.io](https://carbone.io) reporting engine.

-There are many possibilities to extend this quick sample by adding the template path as a parameter and adding other options.
-I still have to test out the conversion to PDF for example but that should not be an issue.
+There are many possibilities to extend this POC by adding the template path as a parameter and adding other options.
+I still have to test out the conversion to PDF and other formats  but that should not be an issue.
 Just have to make sure that LibreOffice is installed because that is used for the conversion.

 If you like this blog post drop a comment or buy me a coffee at the bottom of the page...